Digiday: Description

 Digiday provides daily online news about advertising, publishing, and media, and also produces events such as industry summits and awards galas.
 Founder Nick Friese created the publication in April 2008.
-With support Doug Carlson, managing director of Zinio, Friese put together a Digital Publishing and Advertising Conference in a New York City hotel.
+With support from Doug Carlson, managing director of Zinio, Friese put together a Digital Publishing and Advertising Conference in a New York City hotel.
 Originally called DM2 Events (an abbreviation of Digital Media and Marketing Events), a colleague came up with "Digiday" as a shorter version of Friese's proposed "Digital-Day".
 The company depends on a variety of offerings to generate revenue, claiming that half of its revenue comes from advertising, branded content, sponsored content, and career listings, and the other half coming from hosting events and conducting awards programs.
 It further claims that these sources have provided "double-digit revenue growth" in the mid-to-late 2010s.
 Digiday also has a podcast series covering client, agency, and media perspectives.

 Fortune magazine wrote of Digiday, "[y]ou might not have heard of an online publication called Digiday—unless you spend all of your time reading about the media industry, and specifically the marketing side of the digital media industry, in which case you probably read it all the time".
 Bloomberg View describes Digiday's "running series on 'confessions' from digital marketing insiders" as "a good source of frank and cynical, though anonymous, descriptions of a deeply dysfunctional business", for example, interviewing "a female ex-creative agency executive who talks about the diversity issues that still plague the industry".
 In February 2015, Fast Company named Digiday on its list of "The World’s Top 10 Most Innovative Companies of 2015 In Media", describing the company as "an important resource and authority in the world of digital media", and citing its "summits on the future of digital advertising".
 From 2008 to 2017, Digiday hosted over 250 events, such as the annual Digiday Mobile conference held in New York City.
 Digiday also has a podcast series covering client, agency, and media perspectives.
 In 2018, Digiday provoked controversy with an article titled "Why agencies are skipping SXSW this year", which was criticized by local business figures as underestimating the relevance of the SXSW festival.